menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hamilton is generally considered to be a blue-collar town.
-38.20% of the Hamilton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hamilton is a blue-collar town, with 38.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hamilton is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hamilton who work in office and administrative support (12.60%), management occupations (8.53%), and business and financial occupations (8.33%).

 Setting & Lifestyle